exasol/websocket-api/docs/commands/executeBatchV1.md

-### ExecuteBatch: Executes multiple SQL statements as a batch
+### executeBatch: Executes multiple SQL statements as a batch

 This command executes multiple SQL statements sequentially as a batch.